 One of the most striking aspects of film noir is the use of high-contrast shadow to accentuate certain aspects of or emotions in the film.
 Strangely, The Big Sleep almost completely sidesteps this requirement.
 While there are scenes which use shadow to imply mystery and build some tension (specifically the parking lot scene outside of the Mars gambling club, the office where Marlowe goes to meet Harry Jones, and the second and third scenes in Geiger’s old house), much of the film uses high-key lighting that doesn’t cast any well-defined shadows.
 Whether this aesthetic is critical to noir classification is unclear, but it is certainly common to many of the first films to earn the label.

 Ultimately, it is impossible to say for certain if The Big Sleep is truly a film noir.
 Is there a threshold at which a movie is suddenly categorizable in a given genre?
 If so, does The Big Sleep meet the quota?
 Going by Linda Williams’ “body genre” definition, the film is almost certainly a thriller, complete with tension-building music and high-stakes situations.
 And according to Rick Altman, one might makes the argument that the movie adheres to the syntax (or structure) of a detective story very closely.

 Genre is used most often to simply help bring some rudimentary understanding to a dialogue about a particular film.
 No movie fits any given genre perfectly, but knowing what general label may be applied to the film can help scholars and critics approach the movie with more facility.
-So if it helps to call The Big Sleep a film noir, then it is a film noir – debating semantics about what a film noir actually is is sort of beside the point, because the designation serves merely to associate this film with several past films as a frame of reference.
+So if it helps to call The Big Sleep a film noir, then it is a film noir — debating semantics about what a film noir actually is is sort of beside the point, because the designation serves merely as an associative frame of reference.